Find out everything you need to know about wedding cake traditions from the experts at Zola! Read on to find out more.

-No matter which dessert you choose, you may want to follow some ceremonial wedding cake traditions, such as feeding the first bite to your new spouse, or preserving a slice of cake to eat on your first wedding anniversary.
+There are a variety of ceremonial wedding cake traditions you may want to incorporate into your big day, such as feeding the first bite to your new spouse, or preserving a slice of cake to eat on your first wedding anniversary.

-Here are 10 wedding cake traditions, their significance, and how to include them in your celebration.
+Want to include a wedding cake tradition into your wedding?
+Here are 10 wedding cake traditions, their significance, and wedding cake ideas on how to include them in your celebration.

 Watching the couple cut the cake is one of the sweetest moments of any wedding reception.
 (Note that the baker may have sent specific instructions on how to cut your wedding cake correctly, so check with them before you dig in.)
 As your guests gather around, the couple will traditionally cut into the bottom layer of the cake together.
 Try to make a clean cut—about an inch into the cake—and make a single slice wedge with the knife provided.
 Then, slide the piece out and place it on a plate with the server.
 This is the slice that you’ll use to feed one another, if you wish to do so.
 (See below.)